UCMHSProgramming16-17/final-project-sabjia/vis-ideas.md

-* Bar graph organizing the pokemon into their respective types
+* Bar graph corresponding the boroughs with the total asian population
-* Scatter plot to show the correlation between the different stats
+* Scatter plot to show where most of each asian population lives relative to boroughs (boroughs on x axis)
-* Pie chart to organize the pokemon into their types as well
+* Pie chart to organize a certain population on how it is distributed among the boroughs
-* Make a histogram about the values of HP and how many pokemon fall in each interval
-* Bar graph organizing pokemon into their generation levels
-* Use a double bar or line graph to compare attack stats to special attack stats and defense stats to special defense stats
-* Scatter plot mapping Pokemon of double types, corresponding one type with the other
+* a figure like the texas.py in the Bokeh Gallery, which can show the frequency of a population in the boroughs
+* area plot showing the frequency of each population in a certain borough